A court upheld the firing of 2 LAPD officers who ignored a robbery to play Pokémon Go

 Lozano and Mitchell were working as partners assigned to a foot beat patrol, which involved dealing with "quality of life" issues in the area of the Crenshaw Corridor and Leimert Park.

 Sgt.
-Jose Gomez, the two officers' patrol supervisor that day, said the next 5 to 7 minutes were "chaotic" with updates as the captain responded to the robbery.
+Jose Gomez, the two officers' patrol supervisor that day, said the next five to seven minutes were "chaotic," with updates as the captain responded to the robbery.

-He saw on the watch commander's board that Lozano and Mitchell's unit was also "Code 6" and located in the Crenshaw Corridor, so tried to radio them to request help, but received no reply.
+He saw on the watch commander's board that Lozano and Mitchell's unit was also "Code 6" and located in the Crenshaw Corridor, so he tried to radio them to request help but received no reply.
 Then he contacted communications again for their response.

 According to the court filing: "Communications replied, 'No,' and that was it."